piotr-cieslik/Piotr.SaldeoSmartApi/README.md

 - Rename properties to ensure common naming convention.
 - Make properties `Supplier` and `Customer` of `Contractor` nullable.
 - Remove type `Results`.
 Now results are returned as array of objects.
 Added methods that help get results of specified type.
 Read more about results below.
+- Define new data structures.
+- Define new properties of existing data structures.

 ## Example: get list of documents
 ``` csharp